Data Centers in Hanoi

 Hanoi carries an overall risk score of Moderate (4.0/10) as of December 2025.
 Infrastructure planning must account for seasonal weather patterns and regional geological factors.

-Coastal Flood (9.6): While Hanoi is inland, regional flooding can impact wider supply chains and logistics as of December 2025.
+Coastal Flood (9.6): While Hanoi is located inland, regional flooding can impact wider supply chains and logistics.
+This score reflects the vulnerability of the broader Northern Vietnam corridor.

-Tsunami (5.9): This is a regional coastal risk and does not directly threaten inland Hanoi facilities.
+Tsunami (5.9): This is identified as a regional coastal risk.
+It does not directly threaten inland Hanoi facilities but remains a factor for coastal landing stations and submarine cable infrastructure.